FIRE: The cotton mill disaster that echoed down the generations(published by Troubador.)

 The fire that killed my great grandfather is a forgotten scandal, a result of complacency, cost-cutting and a complete lack of safety.

-It is a stark and terrible fact that we are no better today at saving people from dying in fires, as the Grenfell tragedy so tragically demonstrates.
-And like me, it will be future generations who may inherit the suffering it caused without necessarily knowing how and why their childhoods were so bad.
+It is a stark and terrible fact that we are no better today at saving people from dying in fires, as the Grenfell tragedy in London so tragically demonstrates.
+Like me, it will be future generations who may inherit the suffering it caused without necessarily knowing how and why their childhoods were so bad.